Performance Comparison: Amazon.com And Competitors In Broadline Retail Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-With a Price to Book ratio of 7.25, which is 1.35x the industry average, Amazon.com might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.
+The elevated Price to Book ratio of 7.15 relative to the industry average by 1.37x suggests company might be overvalued based on its book value.

-The Price to Sales ratio of 3.29, which is 1.88x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+With a relatively high Price to Sales ratio of 3.24, which is 1.91x the industry average, the stock might be considered overvalued based on sales performance.

 With a Return on Equity (ROE) of 7.34% that is 0.1% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

-With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.27x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion is 5.27x above the industry average, highlighting stronger profitability and robust cash flow generation.

-With higher gross profit of $37.37 Billion, which indicates 2.31x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+The gross profit of $37.37 Billion is 2.31x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

-With a revenue growth of 10.49%, which is much lower than the industry average of 27.94%, the company is experiencing a notable slowdown in sales expansion.
+The company's revenue growth of 10.49% is significantly lower compared to the industry average of 27.94%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio